AlexeyGL/r1-connect-demo-iOS/README.md

 **Application Opened** - This event is very useful for push notifications and can measure when your app is opened after a message is sent.

+**Session Start** - As the name implies the Session Start event is used to start a new session.

-**Session End** - As the name implies the Session End event is used to end a session and passes with it a Session Length attribute that calculates the session length in seconds.
+**Session End** - The Session End event is used to end a session and passes with it a Session Length attribute that calculates the session length in seconds.

 ### ii.
 Standard Events